schrauger/UCF-People-CPT/README.md

 ## Upgrade Notice ##

+### 1.0.4 ###
+Upon upgrading to version 1.0.4, you should flush your site's permalink settings manually (Setting > Permalinks; click "Save Changes"--you don't have to adjust any settings).

 ### 1.0.3 ###
 Upon upgrading to version 1.0.3, you should flush your site's permalink settings manually (Setting > Permalinks; click "Save Changes"--you don't have to adjust any settings).